Pradumnasaraf/candy/docs/pages/getting-started.md

 Once installed, you can use the `candy` CLI command.
 To confirm installation, type `candy` at the command line.

 > **Note** If you are getting an error like `command not found: candy`, then you need to add `$GOPATH/bin` to your `$PATH` environment variable.
 For that you can refer to [this](https://gist.github.com/Pradumnasaraf/ca6f9a0507089a4c44881446cdda4aa3)

+### Updating Candy

+To update Candy, use the command `go install github.com/Pradumnasaraf/candy@latest`.
+It will automatically update Candy to the latest version.

+### Using Candy

+Check out detailed documentation for each command [here](../).